MicrosoftDocs/MIMDocs/MIMDocs/pam/defining-roles-for-pam.md

 - Is it required to provide a dedicated admin workstation to the role holders?

-- Which application permissions (see example list for AD) are associated with this role?
+- Which application permissions (see example list for AD below) are associated with this role?

-## Selecting an access method
+## Select an access method

 There may be multiple roles in a privileged access management system with the same permissions assigned to them, if different communities of users have distinct access governance requirements.
-For example, an organization may choose to apply different policies for their own full-time employees acting as administrators, than for outsourced IT employees of another organization acting as administrators.
+For example, an organization may apply different policies for their full-time employees than for outsourced IT employees of another organization.

 In some cases, a user may be permanently assigned to a role, and so they do not need to request or activate a role assignment.
 Examples of permanent assignment scenarios include: